 Scroll To See More Images

-Let’s be real, there are so many different types of braids that saying “she wore a braid” is as about as descriptive as saying “she has hair.”
-The blanket term “braid” doesn’t really tell you anything — not the style, not the technique used, or even what it really looks like.
+Saying “she wore a braid” is as about as descriptive as saying “she has hair.”
+The blanket term “braid” doesn’t really tell you anything—not the style, not the technique used, not even what it really looks like.

 A Regular Three-Strand Braid